kevindarbydev/kevindarbydev/README.md

 - 👋 Hi, I’m @kevindarbydev
-- 👀 I’m interested in coding scripts for video and other automation tasks
+- 👀 I’m interested in coding scripts for video games and other automation tasks
 - 🌱 I’m currently studying in a Full Stack Developper program, graduating in Spring 2023
 - 💞️ I’m looking to collaborate on any open source projects
 - 📫 Feel free to message me on discord @Darbs#7470